skumra/baxter-pnp/README.md

 - A developer workstation meeting the minimum system requirements is available for use.
 - The developer workstation has been set up successfully with Ubuntu and ROS - instructions here.
 - You have configured your Development Workstation to access Github.
 Instructions here.
+- A grasp generator.
+Our implementation of the GR-ConvNet based grasp generator is available at: https://github.com/skumra/robotic-grasping

 ## Installation
 - Download and Install the SDK dependencies